Caldarie/flutter_tflite_audio/README.md

 ## Limitations of this plugin and roadmap

-1. Can only use decoded wave for the tensor inputs.
-Will add an ability to use mfcc.
+1. Can only use decoded wave for the tensor input.
+Will add an ability to use mfcc in the future.
 2. Can only run the model once after recording.
-Will add a feature to run the model multiple times per recording at the user's specification.
+Will add a feature to run the model multiple times or indefintely the user's specification.
-3. Fixed tensor input and output arrays.
+3. Fixed tensor input and output shape.
+Perhaps will add a feature where this can be shaped.

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]